 LDTC, Psycho-Educational Diagnostician and Learning Consultant/ Reading Specialist

 Catherine is a Psycho-Educational Diagnostician and Learning Consultant providing interventions in attention, learning and behavior with over 30 years of experience.
 Chase was the first educator to receive a Fellowship in Developmental and Behavioral Pediatrics at Harvard Medical School.

-Digitability is the only web-based curriculum, backed by science, that teaches digital literacy, social skills and job-readiness to people with a cognitive disability so they can become independent self-advocates.
+Digitability is the only web-based curriculum that teaches digital literacy, social skills and job-readiness to individuals with disabilities.